 Have you ever spent a few days working on something with a lot of nitty-gritty details and you’re a little nervous something might get messed up when it’s time to merge?
 Well, when working with Flutter, you know sometimes merge conflicts with widget trees can be impossible to read, especially when you start trying to line up closing parenthesis, brackets and semicolons.

 Another way we use Pieces is to help manage merge conflicts.
-Even if it is a temporary save, Pieces is great for storing a chunk of code as backup in case you mess up your merge.
+Even if it's a temporary save, Pieces is great for storing a chunk of code as backup in case you mess up your merge.

 After all, the last thing any developer wants is broken code on the main branch.
 Thankfully, Pieces helps address that concern.